- Home

 Flood damage

 If you attempt plumbing work yourself and it leads to any kind of damage to your property, your insurance company may refuse to pay out any claim you make.
 In fact, some insurers might specifically exclude damage caused by DIY plumbing altogether.
-So make sure to check your policy before attempting any DIY work on your plumbing.
+Make sure to check your policy before attempting any DIY work on your plumbing.

-How to claim insurance if there's damage due to plumbing issues?
+How to claim insurance if there's damage due to plumbing issues

-When you find any damage to your property due to a plumbing issue, make sure you take pictures of the damaged areas to document your claim.
+When you find any damage to your property due to a plumbing issue, make sure you take pictures and/or videos of the damaged areas to document your claim.
 This may be useful in case you need to back up your damage claim with evidence of accidental damage.
 Once your insurer agrees, you can call a professional to make emergency repairs.

 When you file a claim for compensation, an assessor appointed by your insurance provider will visit your home for an inspection.
 If the assessor finds that the damage is caused by negligence or wear and tear, your claim will likely be denied.
 If you disagree with the assessor, you can request an assessment from another professional not affiliated with your insurer.